japsimar-soin/Namaste-Javascript/README.md

 ## Ep-04 : Functions

-Functions are added in the call stack on the top of GEC after they are invoked.
+Functions are added in the CS on the top of GEC after they are invoked.

 - Each function has its own execution context and memory + code component. \
   So even using same variable names in a function scope and in global scope won't throw an error because its scope will be limited to its EC and will finish as the control returns back to where the fun was invoked after the fun is completely executed.
 - After executing, for a function, its:
   - EC is deleted,
   - memory is freed,
-  - erased from call stack
+  - erased from CS

 ## Ep-05 : Shortest JS Program